Movgto/react-capstone/README.md

 # 🙏🏻 Acknowledgements

 I thank everyone at **Microverse** for guiding me through this project.
+And also I want to give credit to [Nelson Sakwa](https://www.behance.net/sakwadesignstudio), who is the designer of the template used as a guideline for this project.

 <p align="right"><a href="#title">back to top</a></p>